Khirki Mosque

 The Khirki Mosque (مسجد خيركي; खिड़की मस्जिद, दिल्ली) is a former mosque, now in partial ruins, located in Khirki Village, near Satpula, in South Delhi, India.
 The mosque was built by Khan-i-Jahan Junan Shah, the prime minister of Feroz Shah Tughlaq (1351–1388) of the Tughlaq Dynasty.
 The former mosque can be approached from Satpula or the seven-arched bridge on the edge of southern wall of Jahanpanah.

 The former mosque is a Monument of National Importance, administered by the Archaeological Survey of India.
+While construction within hundred metres of monuments designated as such are explicitly outlawed by the Ancient Monuments and Archaeological Sites and Remains Act, 1958, the mosque remains completely circumscribed by contemporaneous urban sprawl.

 Etymology

 The word 'Khirki' prefixed to mosque is an Urdu word that means "window" and hence, the mosque is also called "The Mosque of Windows".

 History

 Khan-i-Jahan Junan Shah and Feroz Shah Tughlaq were intensely committed towards building architectural monuments.
 Together, they planned and built several tombs, forts and mosques.
 Telangani in particular, was credited with building seven monuments of unique designs.

 Constructed in the Jahapanah city, the Khirki Mosque is a novel cross-axial mosque in Tughluqid architectural style.
 There are no specific inscriptions on the mosque on its construction date, though the name of the builder is inscribed on the eastern gate of the mosque as 'Khan-e-Jahan Junaan Shah'.
 Therefore, in the absence of "epigraphic and literary" evidence (though one recent web reference mentions 1375 and another 1380) for its provenance, a research study conjectured the year of building by comparing with many other large monuments of this period.
 It is dated between 1351 and 1354 when Feroz Shah Tughlaq, during his stay in Jahapanah, ordered this mosque to be built as "his pious inaugural contribution to the Capital".